Published On: Dec 24 2013 08:27:32 AM CSTUpdated On: Dec 18 2015 09:59:42 AM CST

-The shutdown that ended Thursday is the 18th time the government has shut down and the third-longest shutdown on record so far.
-Here's what caused the other shutdowns and how they turned out, according to the Washington Post, Annenberg School and ABC News.
+The U.S. was able to avoid a government shutdown when leaders in Congress agreed on a temporary spending bill.
+Here's a look back at what caused past government shutdowns and how they turned out, according to the Washington Post, Annenberg School and ABC News.

 Sept.
 30, 1976, to Oct.
 11, 1976 (10 days): President Gerald Ford vetoed a bill funding the Department of Labor and what was then known as the Department of Health, Education and Welfare.
 Ford claimed the bill didn't do enough to reign in spending.
 The Democratic-led House and Senate overrode the veto.